 The agreement must also contain how the Lessee will get the deposit back with the termination of the agreement.

-An agreement is valid without witnesses too, however an agreement with 2 witnesses is much stronger.
-Witnesses are not responsible for the content of agreements, they just certifies that the parties (Lessor and Lessee) signed the contract in front of them.
+An agreement is valid without witnesses too, however, an agreement with 2 witnesses is much stronger.
+Witnesses are not responsible for the content of agreements, they just certify that the parties (Lessor and Lessee) signed the contract in front of them.

 When you terminate a lease agreement it is important to get a signed document about it too.
-It must contain that the owner checked the flat, one found it okey, the bills are paid and you got your security deposit back.
+It must contain that the owner checked the flat, found it okay, the bills are paid and you got your security deposit back.

 Special cases/FAQ (click here!)